GSAS Writing Studio

 Join fellow graduate students for 2-hour blocks of accountability and community with our Pomodoro sessions.
 A Pomodoro is a 25-minute block of work + 5-minute break.
 Breaking a longer writing session into a series of Pomodoros can help writers stay focused and meet their writing goals.

-Sign up here to receive the Zoom link and a weekly reminder of upcoming sessions.
+Registrants will receive a Zoom link in the confirmation email, as well as a weekly reminder of upcoming sessions.

 One-on-One Consultations